-4.2.
-Staff health and safety
+4.2 Staff health and safety

-- Infection protection for healthcare workers should be an integral part of the infection prevention and control and occupational health and safety programs of every healthcare facility. - This includes implementing a staff health screening policy, promoting immunisation, instituting extra protection for healthcare workers in specific circumstances (e.g. pregnant healthcare workers) and having processes for minimising and managing risk exposure. - While the organisation has a duty of care to healthcare workers, staff members also have a responsibility to protect themselves and to not put others at risk.
+- Infection protection for all members of the healthcare workforce should be an integral part of the infection prevention and control and work health and safety programs of every health service organisation. - These programs should include implementing a staff health screening policy, promoting immunisation, management of vulnerable members of the workforce in specific circumstances (e.g. pregnant healthcare workers) and having processes for minimising and managing risk exposure. - The organisation has a duty of care to protect all members of the workforce and members of the workforce have a responsibility to protect themselves and to not put others at risk.